matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/yakusoku-kumite-iogkfnz.md

 # IOGKFNZ Yakusoku Kumite notes

 This is essentially a copy-paste from the IOGKFNZ Instructor's manual.
 It's here purely for citation purposes.
-There may be some errors in spelling bu
+Any errors in spelling are due to the orignal.

 ## Yakusoku Kumite no 1